rougin/expresso/README.md

 ```

 > [!NOTE]
-> Using this approach, there is no need to specify the `layout` property from the specified `.md` file.
+> Using this approach, there is no need to specify the `plate` property from the specified `.md` file.

 It is also possible to specify a class extended to `Layout` in the Front Matter details: